ekremalpp/Financial-Tracker/README.md

 ## User Stories
+-As a user, I want to have the option to exit the application easily, so that I can leave whenever I choose.

+-As a user, I want to view a summary of deposits and payments, so that I can assess my overall financial health.

+-As a user, I want to display all deposits separately from payments in the ledger, so that I can easily differentiate between my income and expenses.

+-As a user, I want to view my transaction history so that I can see all my financial activities.

+-As a user, I want to set a budget for different categories so that I can manage my spending more effectively.

+-As a user, I want to categorize my transactions, so that I can track my spending in different areas.

+-As a user, I want to back up my transaction data, so that I can prevent data loss
+-As a user, I want to search for specific transactions, so that I can quickly find relevant financial records.

+-As a user, I want to view a summary of transactions by week, so that I can track my spending patterns over time.

 List the user stories that guided the development of your application.
 Format these stories as: "As a [type of user], I want [some goal] so that [some reason]."